What Is ADHD?

 WHAT CAUSES ADHD?

-While there is no known cause of the disorder, research indicates that boys are three times more likely to be diagnosed with ADHD than girls.
-This may be down to biology or can partially be due to a lack of significant research on how ADHD affects girls and women.
+Although there is no known cause of the disorder, research indicates that boys are three times more likely to be diagnosed with ADHD than girls.

 Some of the factors that may play a role in the development of ADHD are: